davidisinta/CPSC_419_Group_13_project/README.md

 - **General User Side**: Interface for users to see location statuses and upvote location priority.
 - **Cluster Tech Side**: Interface for CTs to view assigned locations and update inventory counts.
 - **Admin Side**: Interface for administrators to assign/modify tasks for cluster techs manually.

+## Running the Frontend

+To run the frontend locally, follow these steps:
+- From root directory, Navigate to the frontend directory `cd /frontend`.
+- Install project dependencies: `npm install`.
+- Build the app: `npm run build`.
+- Install serve package (if not already installed): `npm install -g serve`.
+- Serve the built application: `serve -s build -l 3000`.
+After running these commands, your frontend application should be accessible in a web browser at [http://localhost:3000](http://localhost:3000).

 ## Running the Backend